Learn about CPTPP benefits for small and medium-sized enterprises

 - enhancing market access for Canada’s services and financial services industries and providing a comprehensive set of investment protection measures backed by a robust mechanism for resolving investment disputes

 - lowering costs of participating in international trade, including by the creation of new rules that address potential barriers to digital trade and protect the free flow of data across borders

 - simplifying procedures for clearing goods through customs, including by making specific commitments to enhance transparency and make information available online for SMEs

 - promoting fair business practices and creating a level playing field with enforceable rules on state-owned enterprises in CPTPP markets

 Whether you sell goods or services or you’re seeking new business partners in your supply chain, CPTPP can help you grow your global sales by:

-- providing access to new customers: CPTPP makes it easier for Canadian companies to reach markets in the Asia-Pacific and bid on opportunities with governments in CPTPP member countries
+- providing access to new customers: CPTPP makes it easier for Canadian companies to reach markets in the Indo-Pacific and bid on opportunities with governments in CPTPP member countries

 - removing barriers to trade: CPTPP reduces border-crossing delays to CPTPP member countries, which gets your product to market more quickly.
 Member countries are working to keep customs procedures simple, effective, clear and predictable to reduce processing times at the border and make the movement of goods cheaper, faster and more efficient.
 The agreement also protects the free flow of data across borders.

-- getting ahead with support for SMEs: CPTPP includes a dedicated small and medium-sized enterprises (SME) chapter to help them explore and navigate CPTPP markets and better position themselves for success.
+- getting ahead with support for SMEs: CPTPP includes a dedicated SME chapter to help them explore and navigate CPTPP markets and better position themselves for success.